-Landfill methane projects a leader in carbon market standards with CCP approval
+Landfill methane projects lead in carbon market quality with CCP approval

 When tackling climate change, landfills might not be the first thing that comes to mind, but they should be.
 Landfills contribute nearly 20% of global, human-caused methane—a greenhouse gas far more potent than carbon dioxide, trapping heat 28 to 36 times more effectively than carbon dioxide over a 100-year period.
 This makes landfill methane a critical, often overlooked battleground in the fight against climate change.